 so I include these photos for your reference.
 This action includes features from the XP-100, M-7 & the 40-X.

-housing, plus eight of its internal arts are illustrated in picture #1.
-I show the trigger disassembled in this way
+The trigger housing, plus eight of its internal arts are illustrated in picture #1.
+I show the trigger disassembled

-only to help people visualize the parts contained within the housing.
-The overtravel adjustment screw is held in place
+in this way only to help people visualize the parts contained within the housing.
+The overtravel adjustment screw is

-with a dab of Duco cement.
-DO NOT REMOVE this scew unless you plan to remove the entire trigger assembly from the receiver,as
+held in place with a dab of Duco cement.
+DO NOT REMOVE this scew unless you plan to remove the entire trigger assembly

-ball.
-A small bit of metal is lightly staked in place to prevent the ball from simply falling out.
-Tap this
+the spring tensioning ball.
+A small bit of metal is lightly staked in place to prevent the ball from simply falling

-bit of metal back into place so that the ball and original weight of pull spring are free to fall out.
-Next, drop in
+out.
+Tap this bit of metal back into place so that the ball and original weight of pull spring are free to fall out.

-the new spring, the tensioning ball, and re-install the adjustment screw.
-A small center punch can be used to re-stake
+Next, drop in the new spring, the tensioning ball, and re-install the adjustment screw.
+A small center punch can be used